FL-iCAN! Steering Committee

 Janice T. Booher, MS (JJLBooher@comcast.net) serves as Unitarian Universalist Justice Florida’s (UUJF) liaison to FL-ICAN.
 Janice is the Director of UUJF’s Climate Resilience Ministry.
 Using methods that build social networks and increase resilience, she designs and implements multi-stakeholder community projects.
 The projects engage faith groups, build relationships, and educate Floridians about the public health effects of climate change and hurricane preparedness.
 She is also providing leadership for the Florida Disaster Resilience Initiative.

 Ensign Cowell, CFA, CIC (Ensign@towerwealth.us) is a founding member of Tower Wealth Management.
 He has managed investments for more than 25 years primarily as a Principal at Greenleaf Capital Management until June of 2008.
-He is currently a member of two philanthropic organizations, the Giving Back Gang and Social Venture Partners, and serves on the advisory committee to the Cleveland Psychoanalytical Foundation.
-Ensign serves or has served as: a trustee of the Economics America program at John Carroll University; on the advisory committee to the Cleveland Psychoanalytical Foundation; on vestry, endowment and other committees at St. Paul’s Episcopal Church in Cleveland Heights; and on school levy committees and other community organizations.
+He is currently a member of two philanthropic organizations, the Giving Back Gang and Social Venture Partners.
+Ensign serves or has served as: a trustee of the Economics America program at John Carroll University; on vestry, endowment and other committees at St. Paul’s Episcopal Church in Cleveland Heights; and on school levy committees and other community organizations.

 Ms. Lawanna Gelzer (LawannaGelzer@aol.com) has over 25 years of providing fiscal management services to local businesses and individuals.
 She is the president and CEO of a fiscal management company that services community-based non-profit agencies.
 In support of families, she is also the Co-owner of Peace Childcare Center.She has worked with community groups such as the League of Women Voters of Orange County, Tangelo Park YMCA, Orlando’s Community Development Neighborhood Improvement Corporation, and the mayor’s Dr. Martin Luther King Commission to improve the lives of many Orange County residents.